 Though it may seem otherwise, the cost of auto insurance is not randomly determined.
 Rather, it’s influenced by a variety of factors, all of which affect how much of a risk your insurance company thinks you are taking every time you get behind the wheel.
 Your insurer will find out a lot about you, plug what they learn into an algorithm that’s programmed to assess risk, and come back to you with a premium.

 When insurers look at a prospective new customer, they will try to find out as much as they can about the person's place of residence, identity, history, and the vehicle to be insured.
 This information is then evaluated to determine how much of a financial risk this person may pose to the insurance carrier.
 The lower the risk of having to cover a claim on that person's policy, the less the insurer will charge.

 Where Do You Live?

 Because insurers are licensed to do business state by state, their risk pools are determined state by state as well.
-Some states’ drivers tend to get into more accidents than other those from other states.
+Some states’ drivers tend to get into more accidents than others'.
 Their insurance premiums will therefore be higher.
 Different states also have different laws that regulate how easy or difficult it is to successfully sue another person for injuries caused in a car accident.
 Some states have notoriously generous juries when it comes to assessing damages, while others are notably stingy.